 This chapter is divided in three parts.
-This first section provides an overview of the conceptual literature on sex and gender and discusses the reasons why needs and preferences for infrastructure are a gendered phenomenon.
+This first section provides an overview of the conceptual literature on sex and gender, and then discusses how gender affects the need for and use of infrastructure in society.
 The second section discusses the conceptual relationship between infrastructure and gender equality in the corpus of policy & development literature published by the World Bank Group.
-The third section proposes a causal model which posits that gender-responsive infrastructure interventions are mediated by the social and political context, particularly (i) multiple sources of marginalization caused by intersecting social identities, and (ii) power inequities rooted in mundane everyday gendered behavior.
-This causal model informs the Gender Equality Framework which is used to frame questions to identify gender gaps in the literature relating to the different stages of upstream infrastructure.
+The third section proposes a causal model which posits that gender-responsive infrastructure interventions are mediated by the social and political context, particularly (i) multiple sources of marginalization caused by intersecting social identities, and (ii) gendered behavior which is rooted in power imbalances in society.
+This causal model informs the Gender Equality Framework which is used to frame questions to identify gender gaps in the literature relating to infrastructure planning and implementation.